kaltura/kaltura-player-js/docs/playlist.md

 #### By Entry List

 To load a playlist by entry list use [`loadPlaylistByEntryList`](./api.md#loadplaylistbyentrylist) method.
-<br>This method creates a playlist according the given entries.
+<br>This method creates a playlist according to the given entries.

 ```javascript
 kalturaPlayer.loadPlaylistByEntryList({entries: [{entryId: '01234'}, {entryId: '56789'}]});